testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/overview.md

 ---

 title: "Create Test Steps using natural language"
-metadesc: "How to create Test Steps in Testsigma using Natural Language"
+metadesc: "Testsigma follows a codeless approach for test step creation.
+Learn how to create Test Steps in Testsigma using Natural Language (NLPs)"
 noindex: false
 order: 4.40
 page_id: "Create Test Steps using natural language"